Wings (1990 TV series): Recurring characters and notable guest stars

-Carlton Blanchard: played by William Hickey, Carlton is an old man with a high-pitched nasal voice whose outwardly meek yet privately demanding behavior causes everyone who meets him to shudder at his coming.
-He is also known for asking bizarre questions such as "If you were to carpet Florida, how long would it take to vacuum it?" and "If a monkey were to bite you, what kind of drugs do you suppose they'd give you?"
+Carlton Blanchard: played by William Hickey, Carlton is an older man with a high-pitched nasal voice whose outwardly meek yet privately demanding behavior causes everyone who meets him to shudder at his approach.
+He is known to ask bizarre questions such as "If you were to carpet Florida, how long would it take to vacuum it?" and "If a monkey were to bite you, what kind of drugs do you suppose they'd give you?"
 He annoys Joe, Brian, Lowell and Antonio when he demands to be flown to Las Cruces, New Mexico, far beyond the scope of Sandpiper's routes.
 However, the brothers reluctantly agree as Carlton won a charity contest sponsored by Sandpiper and the rules did say the winner "will be flown anywhere".

-In another episode, he tricks Helen into throwing him a birthday party and then falls down her stairs in order to force her to take care of him for a week.
+In another episode, he tricks Helen into throwing him a birthday party and then falls down her stairs to force her to take care of him for a week.
 Though none of the regulars like Carlton, he is especially disliked by Antonio, a situation made worse when Carlton repeatedly calls him "Angelo".
-Hickey's casting was a nod to the film of the same name, Hickey being born in same year as its debut and the name "Carlton Blanchard" being taken from one of the film's characters, played by a different actor named William Hickey.
+Hickey's casting was a nod to the 1927 film Wings, Hickey being born in same year as its debut and the name "Carlton Blanchard" being one of the film's characters, played by a different actor named William Hickey.

 Lewis Blanchard: played by Gilbert Gottfried, he is Carlton's equally irritating nephew.
-He is very rude and abrasive, and makes only the slightest of attempts to hide his wish for Carlton to die so he can inherit his money.
-He seems to have crushes on Casey, Helen, and Alex, who are all completely repulsed by his lewd remarks.
+He is very rude and abrasive and makes only the slightest of attempts to hide his wish for Carlton to die so he can inherit his money.
+He seems to have crushes on Casey, Helen, and Alex, who are all repulsed by his lewd remarks.

-Donald Hackett: played by Don Murray, Joe and Brian's deceased father took it hard when his wife, and the boys' mother, walked out on the family.
+Donald Hackett: played by Don Murray, Joe and Brian's deceased father took it hard when his wife, the boys' mother, walked out on the family.
 He was committed to a mental institution and died just prior to the beginning of the series.

-He had a good sense of humor, and in the series premiere his will was required to be read to Brian and Joe together; it required them to reunite after their six-year estrangement.
-He willed them a key which opened up the lockbox to another key, then another, which had Joe and Brian go to Boston then back to Nantucket airport where they ended up finding a suitcase full of spring snakes and a photograph of them as children, encouraging them to always value their kinship.
+He has a good sense of humor, and in the series premiere his will was required to be read to Brian and Joe together, forcing them to reunite after their six-year estrangement.
+He willed them a key which opened up a lockbox to another key, then another, which had Joe and Brian go to Boston then back to Nantucket airport where they ended up finding a suitcase full of spring snakes and a photograph of them as children, encouraging them always to value their kinship.